RodrigoCosta1983/store_connect/README.md

 - **☑️ Mercado Pago Integration for Subscription Billing**
     - [ ] Development of a plan system (e.g., Basic, Pro) with different limits or features.
-    - [ ] Integration with the Mercado Pago API to generate payment links or recurring charges (subscriptions) for each registered store.
+    - [ ] Web Version: Adapt the application to work in browsers, using Stripe for the web subscription system.
-    - [ ] Development of **Cloud Functions** (Firebase backend logic) to receive webhooks from Mercado Pago, validate payments, and update the store's subscription status in Firestore (e.g., `subscriptionStatus: 'active'` or `'expired'`).
+    - [ ] Development of **Cloud Functions** (Firebase backend logic) to receive webhooks from Stripe, validate payments, and update the store's subscription status in Firestore (e.g., `subscriptionStatus: 'active'` or `'expired'`).
     - [ ] Logic in the `AuthGate` to block access to the app's features for stores with a pending or expired subscription.

 ## 🏁 Getting Started